inversify/InversifyJS/wiki/recipes.md

 });
 ```
-As you can see you can then only override specific bindings in each test case.
+As you can see you can then override specific bindings in each test case.